Wills Can Be An Important Part Of Your Estate Plan

 A will does the following for you:

-- Allows you to distribute your estate the manner in which you see fit, subject to statutory rules which restrict excluding your spouse from a will.
+- Allows you to distribute your estate in the manner in which you see fit, subject to statutory rules which restrict excluding your spouse from a will.

 - Allows your executor to serve without obtaining a costly bond.